adamsjoe/lumiradx_tech_test/README.md

 **Method: PUT Testname: _ipdateBlogById_**

 This will update the blog entry by id.
-The body and title of a blog entry have the word "upated" appended to it.
+The body and title of a blog entry have the word "updated" appended to it.
 This uses the sample data provided by the API.

 _Tests_